 Reviewing the information about parking regulations, permits, procedures and tips on this page will help make on-campus parking a less stressful experience.

-Please be advised, the RCCD parking grace period for the Summer Term 2017 will be from Monday, June 19, 2017 thru Sunday, June 25, 2017.
+Please be advised, the RCCD parking grace period for the Fall Term 2017 will be from Monday, August 28, 2017 thru Sunday, September 10, 2017.
 As long as a student/visitor is parked in a white-striped parking space, they will not be subjected to being cited for a permit violation during the parking grace period.

 RCCD Faculty/Staff & Student parking permits are available on-line through RCCD WebAdvisor.

 If you have any questions or concerns, please feel free to contact us.